What will the apprentice be doing?

 The recommended time to complete is 15-18 months to allow for confirmation of successful examination results/re-sits.

-The AAT L3 course starts in January/February 2023 and September – the training will be one day per week held at Kirklees College.
+The AAT L3 course starts in September – the training will be one day per week held at Kirklees College.

 The Assistant Accountant Level 3 Apprenticeship Standard will also include Advanced Diploma in Accounting (Level 3